This is my entry for “C” for the A to Z Challenge.

 Still, it doesn’t mean that California will not work for the challenge.
 And, as a travel destination, it is perfect, so write down California on your list of places to visit.
 There is so much to experience, and California can be many things each of us.
 We won’t have the same California in our mind.
 Our uniqueness allows us to see people, places and things differently so our stories will not be the same.

 For me, California is where I wish to live.
 California is where I have family and friends.
 I also just really love the place, with the LA County as my favorite, especially Pasadena and Glendale.
 Of course, I am speaking from the point of view of someone who hasn’t seen the whole of the LA Country, or California.

 We didn’t get a chance to go to Pasadena last December but met up in Glendale with two of my best friends from college.
 I would still want to show hubby the place.
 He does not understand why I would want to live there.
 Glendale is up there with Pasadena for me.

 California is a happy place.
 It has Disneyland Park and Disneyland is the happiest place on earth, albeit darned expensive.
 We were also lucky because 2015 was the year Disney celebrated its 60th anniversary.

 If you can, stay until the park’s closing time.
 The evening is awesome, with the night parade and the fireworks show.
 Unfortunately, my camera phone at that time wasn’t good so the night pictures were rather terrible.
-I also, somehow, unknowingly, managed to mute my point and shoot.
+I also unknowingly managed to mute my point and shoot.
 This resulted in my would-have-been-pretty-good videos to have no sound, so they are rather useless.
 We just have to go to Disneyland again.

 Disneyland is such a happy place, Mary Poppins left England and is brightening up the day of Disneyland visitors with her cheerful smile.